 Whether there is convection in one or both ovens

-The GE JB860EJES is a 30" free standing double oven electric smoothtop range with two ovens totaling 6.6 cubic feet.
+The GE JBS86SPSS is a 30" free-standing double oven electric smoothtop range with two ovens totaling 6.6 cubic feet.
 It has a 2.2 cubic foot upper oven and a 4.4 cubic foot lower oven with convection.
-The lower oven comes with a six-pass bake element and the upper oven has an eight-pass bake element, and both come with six-pass broil elements as well.
-The self clean cycle will loosen baked-on crud, no scrubbing required.
+These ovens also have a steam clean option that runs for about 30 minutes.

 The Dual Door on this range is also flexible, allowing you to open just the top oven or the entire oven to conserve heat (pictured below on a slide in electric model).

-This model comes in stainless steel at $1,499 or fingerprint resistant black stainless steel at $1,599 (click the link to learn about black stainless steel appliances).
-A similar gas version, model NX58K7850SS, is available at $1,699.
+This model comes in stainless steel at $1,499 or black stainless steel at $1,599 (click the link to learn about black stainless steel appliances).
+A similar gas version, model NX60A6751SS, is available at $1,699.

 Double oven ranges are certainly not for everyone.
-You can create some amazing culinary masterpieces using a good old fashioned oven, and some people prefer not to bend over to access the lower oven.
+You can create some amazing culinary masterpieces using a good old-fashioned oven, and some people prefer not to bend over to access the lower oven.
 However, if you want the added flexibility of being able to cook two separate dishes at once, they can be a great option.
-Double oven ranges are always more expensive than their single oven counterparts, they can typically be several hundred dollars or more.
+Double oven ranges are always more expensive than their single oven counterparts by $300-$500.
 A dual fuel double oven range (the best of both worlds) will usually run at least $2,500.

 Let us know what kind of range you end up purchasing.
 We’d love to hear from you!